Why Are There Black Spots In My Stool?

 It’s essential to seek medical attention as the earlier the issue is diagnosed, the easier it can be to treat, and it lowers the chances of potentially invasive treatments.

-How To Manage Your Bowels?
+How to Manage Your Bowels?

 If you’ve had treatment, you will want to manage your lifestyle.
 So there aren’t any future complications, you can start by gradually drinking plenty of water, adding high-fiber foods, getting more active, balancing your diet, and being mindful of your posture when on the toilet.